maudis73/rhsi-migration-demo/README.md

 * Access to an Openshift cluster, from [any provider you choose][ocp-providers]

-* The `starlette` and `uvicorn` Python modules.
-This is required to run the backend service locally.
-To install the modules, run `pip install starlette uvicorn`.
+* The `requests` and `Flask` Python modules.
+This is required to run the services locally.
+To install the modules, run `pip install requests Flask`.

 [install-podman]: https://podman.io/getting-started/installation
 [install-oc-cli]: https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli